-This language is drawn from section 17 of the NCCUSL act and Section 14 of A1949, and has been modified.
+This language is drawn from section 17 of the NCCUSL act and has been modified.
 Language found in the UDMSA allowing the provider to comply with the disclosures called for in subsection d. by providing a much more limited disclosure was removed.